Blaine Harden: Books

 Harden's debut book was in 1990, called Africa: Dispatches from a Fragile Continent.

 His second book was in 1996, titled A River Lost about the damming of the wild Columbia river and its ecological consequences.
 Harden and his book are featured in the PBS American Experience program titled Grand Coulee Dam, about the Grand Coulee Dam.

 His third book came out in 2012 titled Escape from Camp 14.
 It is an official biography of North Korean defector Shin Dong-hyuk.
 In January 2015, Harden announced that Shin had admitted to lying about several aspects of his story.

 Harden's fourth book The Great Leader and the Fighter Pilot was released in March 2015.
-It is a dual biography of Kim Il-sung, the founder of North Korea and No Kum-sok, a defector who stole a MiG-15 and landed it in South Korea.
+It is a dual biography of Kim Il Sung, the founder of North Korea and No Kum-sok, a defector who stole a MiG-15 and landed it in South Korea.

 Harden's fifth book King of Spies was released in October 2017.
-It is a biography of Air Force Major Donald Nichols, an intelligence officer who operated for 11 years in Korea before, during and after the Korean War.
-In 2021, Harden published Murder at the Mission, which explores the truth behind the popular myths of the Whitman massacre.
+It is a biography of Air Force Major Donald Nichols, an intelligence officer who operated for 11 years in Korea before, during, and after the Korean War.

+In 2021, Harden published Murder at the Mission: A Frontier Killing, Its Legacy of Lies, and the Taking of the American West, which examines the Whitman massacre.